 Nezu no Taiyaki, opened in 1957, is perhaps Japan’s most renowned taiyaki (sweet, crispy, fish-shaped, bean stuffed pancakes) store.
 Try to show up before 1pm—when they sell out, they shut for the day!

-If you’ve a little more time on your hands and are keen on a ryokan experience, consider this combo deal, which includes a night’s accommodation and a local tour guide to show you ropes.
+If you’ve a little more time on your hands and are keen on a ryokan experience, consider staying at the ryokan.
+They should be able to offer lots of advice on the neighborhood.

 Komatsu Ryokan, Taito Ward